-The Post-Quantum Cryptography (PQC) standardization process is continuing into a fourth round with key establishment algorithms still under consideration.
+Moreover, the Post-Quantum Cryptography (PQC) standardization process is continuing into a fourth round with key establishment algorithms still under consideration.
 For certain applications, NIST may also be interested in signature schemes that have short signatures and fast verification.
+ISO/IEC 18033-2 is being amended to include PQC algorithms.